kyma-project/istio/docs/user/troubleshooting/03-46-init-containers-cant-access-network.md

 ## Solution

 Check if your Pod or the Pod's template contains the annotation `sidecar.istio.io/nativeSidecar: "false"`.
-See the following example of a Pod annotated with `sidecar.istio.io/nativeSidecar: "false"`:
+See the following example of an annotated Pod:

 ```
 cat <<EOF | kubectl apply -f -